Brazilian travel tips are the largest and most complete anywhere on the

 While it is relatively easy to exchange any currency for reais in both São Paulo and Rio de Janeiro, in smaller cities it can sometimes become a time consuming and costly endeavor.
 One traveler reported that a branch of one bank in a smaller city in the interior wanted to charge a USD$ 50.00 fee to exchange USD$ 250.00 into reais at the worst possible exchange rate.
 Traveler's checks are almost impossible to use anywhere except the very largest cities, and even then, only at certain currency exchanges.

 You may see different exchange rates listed—commercial, tourist and/or parallel—in various places.
 All are usually within a few points of the others.
-The commercial rate is the rate most often used in commercial transactions (including credit cards) as well as the one most often used (but not always) by online currency converters.
-The tourist rate is just what it implies, the exchange rate a tourist can expect if exchanging, for example, dollars for reais at an airport, bank, hotel, authorized money exchange or travel agency.
-The tourist rate is usually offers the lowest exchange rate and is less than the commercial rate.
+The commercial rate is the rate used in commercial transactions (including credit cards) as well as the one most often used (but not always) by online currency converters.
+The tourist rate is the amount, say, Brazilians would pay to buy, for example, US dollars.
 The parallel rate is often the basis used by cambistas (black market money changers).
 Rates also differ depending upon whether you're buying or selling reais or buying or selling another currency (e.g. dollars, euros, pounds, yen, etc.).
 When converting traveler's checks, the exchange rate is usually lower.

-In 2009, the value of the US dollar plummeted almost 35% against the value of the Brazilian real.
 Check today's exchange rate.
-For the latest, up to the minute exchange rate for the Brazilian real to/from US dollars, euros, British pounds, Japanese yen, etc., check the free online currency converter and see pictures of all the most current Brazilian banknotes and coins in circulation including their reverse/obverse sides.
+For the latest, up to the minute exchange rate for the Brazilian real to/from US dollars, euros, British pounds, Japanese yen, etc., check the free online currency converter and see pictures of all the most current Brazilian banknotes and coins in circulation.

 especially when dealing with money, keep in mind that, in Brazil,